eastskykang/machine-learning-project/README.rst

 .. code-block:: shell

-    $ smt run config .example_config.yaml -X data/X_train.npy
+    $ smt run --config .example_config.yaml -X data/X_train.npy -a fit_transform

-The first part :code:`smt` invokes sumatra_, which is an experiment tracking tool.
+* :code:`smt` invokes sumatra_, which is an experiment tracking tool.

-The second part :code:`run` tells sumatra to execute the experiment runner.
+* :code:`run` tells sumatra to execute the experiment runner.

-The argument :code:`config` informs the runner about the experiment type, more about this later.

-Now there are only input arguments left such as config file and data.
+* :code:`--config` points to the paramter file for this experiment.

+* :code:`-X` points to the input data

+* :code:`-a` tells the runner which action to perform.

-In addition to :code:`config` experiments, you can run :code:`model` experiments.
+In addition to :code:`--config` experiments, you can run :code:`--model` experiments.

 These two cover fit/fit_transform and transform/predict, respectively.